The majorant method for the fermionic effective action: The Renormalization Group Transformation and Polchinski's Equation

-not by performing this integral at once but, instead, by exploring the Covariance Splitting Formula to perform a step-by-step integration.
+The basic strategy of the renormalization group (RG) is to study the \textit{effective action}, not by performing this integral at once but, instead, by exploring the covariance splitting formula (\ref{GA28.2}) to perform a step-by-step integration.
 At each step, fluctuations are integrated out as a certain range of energy is considered.
 As discussed in \cite{BryKen,BryWri}, the problem is then reduced to the study of the RG transformation

 which, as in the bosonic case, satisfies a semi-group property